Kerubi-5/francollectives_repository/README.md

 # francollective_repo
 ## Repository Description 💡
-Francollective repository for the front end
+Francollective Repository for the front end

 ## Technologies used 🔥
 - Tailwind